zukui1984/Electric-Vehicle-Population/README.md

 Note: Credit card required for signup, but a free trial is available.

 2. Create a New Project:
-- Navigate to the GCP Console.
+- Navigate to the GCP Console & install Google SDK
-- Install Google SDK
 - Create a new project with a suitable name.
-Note down the project ID.
+Note down the project ID

 3. Create Service Account:
 - In the sidebar, go to "IAM & Admin" > "Service accounts."
-After click "Create service account."
+After click "Create service account"
-- Provide a name and description.
+- Provide a name and description
 - Choose roles: BigQuery Admin, Storage Admin, Compute Admin.
-Then click "Create."
+Then "Create"

 4. Download Service Account Key:
-- Click on the created service account.
-- Go to the "Keys" tab and click "Add Key."
+- Click on the created service account then go to the "Keys" tab and click "Add Key"
-- Choose "JSON" key type and click "Create" to download.
+- Choose "JSON" key type and click "Create" to download

-5. Enable BigQuery API:
-- Go to the BigQuery API and after enable it
+5. Enable BigQuery API: Go to the BigQuery API and after enable it

 ## Terraform
 * terraform init to create terraform and installation guidance can be found on their official website